hlubenow/miscellaneous_linux_scripts/m/README.md

 ### m - Play multimedia-file(s)

-"m" is a little (Perl-)script I use to play media files of different types on the Linux console.
+"m" is a little (Perl-)script I use, to play media files of different types on the Linux console.

 When I want to play a video clip, I don't want to mess with cryptic commands